fkurmann/CSE13/asgn6/README.md

 Enter command $ make {decode, encode, entropy, clean, format} to build/clear/format the desired program(s).

-There should be no flags or errors during this process
+There should be no flags or errors during this process.

+Please note: I am aware of my memory leaks, I had to make a decision to leave fixing them for a later project in order to maintain my sanity.
+Respectfully, Fabrice

 ### Running: